cypress-io/cypress-docker-images/README.md

 ## Examples

-Check out the [README](./included/README.md) document in the [included](./included) directory for examples of how to use `cypress/included` images.
+- Check out the [README](./included/README.md) document in the [included](./included) directory for examples of how to use `cypress/included` images.
 (As described above, these images include all operating system dependencies, Cypress, and some browsers installed globally.)

+- See the example workflow [.github/workflows//example-cypress-github-action.yml](./.github/workflows/example-cypress-github-action.yml) for Continuous Integration (CI) using [`cypress-io/github-action`](https://github.com/cypress-io/github-action) together with Cypress Docker images.

 ## Known problems